CortexIntelligentAutomation/docs/content/en/docs/Reference/Blocks/Files-And-Folders/read-file/read-all-text-block.md

 Most of the time [Encoding][Encoding Property] can be left as `null`; allowing the block to automatically attempt to detect the encoding of the file based on the presence of byte order marks.
 However, if it is found that the returned [Text][Text Property] are not in the correct format because the block was unable to detect the encoding of the file, it is possible to specify the [Encoding][Encoding Property] explicitly using this property.

-For information about encoding, examples of available encodings and using them, please see [Text Encoding][].
+For information about encoding, examples of available encodings and using them, please see [Encoding][Working with Text - Encoding].

 | | |
 |--------------------|---------------------------|